top of page

 I must work the works of Him who sent Me while it is day; the night is coming when no one can work.

-John 9:4 (Obviously the word ‘day’ here is being used as a longer period of time than 24 hours, but this is beside the point that the word is being used as a time of light as opposed to a time of darkness.)
+Obviously the word ‘day’ here is being used as a longer period of time than 24 hours, but this is beside the point that the word is being used as a time of light as opposed to a time of darkness.

 The phrase in Genesis is clearly intended for us to understand that one period of darkness plus one period of light equals one day.
 It also tells us that in God’s eyes the day begins with evening, not morning or midnight, and is the way the Jewish nation still views it.
 In fact there is one Old Testament verse - Daniel 8:14 - which makes this very clear.